PESAO: Psychophysical Experimental Setup

 It is almost universal to regard attention as the facility that permits an agent, human or machine, to give priority processing resources to relevant stimuli while ignoring the irrelevant.
 The reality of how this might manifest itself throughout all the forms of perceptual and cognitive processes possessed by humans, however, is not as clear.
 Here we examine this reality with a broad perspective in order to highlight the myriad ways that attentional processes impact both perception and cognition.

 Totally Looks Like – How Humans Compare, Compared to Machines

 Perceptual judgment of image similarity by humans relies on rich internal representations ranging from low-level features to high-level concepts, scene properties and even cultural associations.
 However, existing methods and datasets attempting to explain perceived similarity use stimuli that arguably do not cover the full breadth of factors that affect human similarity judgments, even those geared toward this goal.

 Random Polyhedral Scenes: An Image Generator for Active Vision System Experiments

-We present a Polyhedral Scene Generator system which creates a random scene based on a few user parameters, renders the scene from random view points and creates a dataset containing the renderings and corresponding annotation files.
+We present a Polyhedral Scene Generator system that creates a random scene based on a few user parameters, renders the scene from random viewpoints and creates a dataset containing the renderings and corresponding annotation files.
 We hope that this generator will enable research on how a program could parse a scene if it had multiple viewpoints to consider.